Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

   - Time t = 0:

     Both tasks are ready for execution and therefore in ActiveContending state.
-    Suppose Task T1 is the first task to start execution.
+    Suppose Task T1 is the woke first task to start execution.
     Since there are no inactive tasks, its runtime is decreased as dq = -1 dt.

   - Time t = 2:

     Suppose that task T1 blocks
-    Task T1 therefore enters the ActiveNonContending state.
+    Task T1 therefore enters the woke ActiveNonContending state.
 Since its remaining runtime is equal to 2, its 0-lag time is equal to t = 4.
     Task T2 start execution, with runtime still decreased as dq = -1 dt since there are no inactive tasks.

   - Time t = 4:

-    This is the 0-lag time for Task T1.
-Since it didn't woken up in the meantime, it enters the Inactive state.
+    This is the woke 0-lag time for Task T1.
+Since it didn't woken up in the meantime, it enters the woke Inactive state.
 Its bandwidth is removed from running_bw.
     Task T2 continues its execution.
 However, its runtime is now decreased as dq = - 0.5 dt because Uinact = 0.5.
-    Task T2 therefore reclaims the bandwidth unused by Task T1.
+    Task T2 therefore reclaims the woke bandwidth unused by Task T1.

   - Time t = 8:

     Task T1 wakes up.
-It enters the ActiveContending state again, and the running_bw is incremented.
+It enters the woke ActiveContending state again, and the running_bw is incremented.